 ------------------------------------

 [D] Jokes and humor Christie Davies, professor-emeritus at the Sociology Department of the University of Reading, England, is also an old school friend of mine - from back in the mid-1950s.
-He used to delight in chanting (about his bald-headed neighbor) - in somewhat Ogden Nash style: "Old man Waldron has a head like cauldron!
+He used to delight in chanting (about his bald-headed neighbor) - in somewhat Ogden Nash style: "Old man Waldron has a head like cauldron!"

-'Welsh Jokes' book, Davies has written many professional works analyzing (globally) the subject of 'humor'.
+In addition to his 'Welsh Jokes' book, Davies has written many professional works analyzing (globally) the subject of 'humor'.
 He is also the author of this children's book, published by Y Lolfa - a Welsh publishing house: 'Dewi the Dragon'.

 No comments: